offbit-ai/zeal/docs/WORKFLOW_EDITOR.md

 Debug your workflows with the built-in flow tracer:

 1. Click the "Trace" button in the toolbar
-2. Execute your workflow
+2. Select a past execution to review
-3. Watch as data flows through each node
+3. View the workflow state at that point in time
-4. Inspect input/output at each step
+4. Examine execution logs and data flow
-5. Identify bottlenecks and errors
+5. Inspect input/output values at each node

 ### 5. Version Control & History

-Track changes, replay executions, and manage versions:
+Track changes, review past executions, and manage versions:

 #### Version History
 - **Auto-save**: Changes are saved automatically every 30 seconds